-- Question 31: Why are there negative unobligated balances on the FMIS N25A report for some earmarks (or Demo IDs)? - Answer 31: Some Demo contract authority was permitted to be used on other demos for various reasons, including advance funding authority under the High Priority Projects program.
-If your State has a Demo with a negative unobligated balance, you should identify which Demo was used to balance the funds.
-A State should not transfer funds if the funds were used under a different Demo even if the balance appears on the N25A as unobligated. - Question 32: Does the FMIS N25A report show if the earmark was from an eligible public law? - Answer 32: Yes, public laws are identified on the N25A report.
-For an earmark to be eligible it must be in a law or a Congressional report for a law passed before the end of FY 2009, i.e., Pub.
-L. 111-67 or lower. - Question 33: Who has the authority to request repurposing of an earmark that appears to be for a local agency? - Answer 33: The provision provides the authority for a State to repurpose any earmark that was designated on or before September 30, 2009 "located within the boundary of the State or territory".
-The only requirement for the State is that the repurposed project must be within 25 miles of the designation, within the State, and eligible for STBG or THP. - Question 34: Should the State use the transfer form to request repurposing? - Answer 34: Yes.
-This form was slightly modified for the earmark repurposing requests and to ensure the necessary information is provided for HCF to efficiently complete the repurposing process and meet the requirements of the provision.
-Please be sure to use the most recent version (ERP 2020) for the FY 2020 provision. - Question 35: How detailed does the new project description on the repurpose request need to be? - Answer 35: The project description should clearly define the scope of work and the project location that the funds will be obligated on before the end of the availability period.
-Please see the HCF memo titled "Project Funds Management Guide for State Grants" dated October 29, 2014, for additional information.
-The project description does not need to specify the phase of work, i.e., preliminary engineering (PE), right-of-way activities, or construction. - Question 36: Can "placeholder" or "backup" projects be identified during repurposing process?

-Answer 36: No. The actual projects the State plans to obligate funds on must be identified with the amount of repurposed funds to be obligated on that project.
+- Question 30: Who has the authority to request repurposing of an earmark that appears to be for a local agency? - Answer 30: The Repurposing Provision provides the authority for a State to repurpose any earmark "located within the boundary of the State or territory".
+The only requirement for the State is that the repurposed project must be within 25 miles of the designation, within the State, and eligible for STBG or THP. - Question 31: Should the State use the repurposed transfer form (FHWA 1575 (ERP 2021)) to request repurposing? - Answer 31: Yes.
+This form was slightly modified for the earmark repurposing requests and to ensure the necessary information is provided for HCF to efficiently complete the repurposing process and meet the requirements of the Repurposing Provision.
+Please be sure to use the most recent version (ERP 2021) for the FY 2021 Repurposing Provision. - Question 32: How detailed does the new project description on the repurpose request need to be? - Answer 32: The project description should clearly define the scope of work and the project location that the funds will be obligated on before the end of the availability period.
+Please see the HCF memo titled "Project Funds Management Guide for State Grants" dated May 23, 2018, for additional information.
+The project description does not need to specify the phase of work, i.e., preliminary engineering (PE), right-of-way activities, or construction. - Question 33: Can "placeholder" or "backup" projects be identified during repurposing process? - Answer 33: No. The actual projects the State plans to obligate funds on must be identified with the amount of repurposed funds to be obligated on that project.
 Token amounts of funding for a project will not be considered.

 The State should identify the amount it intends to obligate to each project, understanding that some adjustments might occur due to estimates.
 For example, if the earmark has \$300,000 available, and the State identifies 3 projects on which it intends to obligate \$100,000 each, each project should get \$100,000, with minor adjustments for estimates.
 The State should not distribute the funds to multiple projects and then, for example, obligate all the funding on one of them.
-Also, see questions #39, and #40.
+Also, see questions #36, and #37.